teamstarter/gsg-boilerplate-typescript/README.md

   }
 ```

-## Available Scripts
+## Available Commands

 In the project directory, you can run:

 ### `yarn dev`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser while reloading if you make edits.

 The `yarn dev` command runs the app and the server with pm2.

 ### `yarn db-reset`

-creates a sqlite database file in the data folder and runs the migrations ans seeds.
+Creates a sqlite database file in the data folder and runs the migrations and seeds.
 If the database file already exists the file is replaced by a new one.
 This command is useful to clean the database and get a default one.

-### `pm2 log`
+### `./node_modules/.bin/pm2 log`

 Use this command to print logs in the terminal.
 It's useful to have some realtime logs when you need to debug your app.